Chesapeake Marketplace – Easton Middle School

 Celebrating our excellent regional vintners, brewers and producers of other gourmet items, you are sure to have a tasty experience when you visit this popular venue.
 Offering wines and beers, cheeses and sweets, this is a palate-pleasing pavilion!
 In addition to needing a Festival badge or ticket to enter, there is a $10 fee for the wristband and glass that allow anyone 21 and older to taste the wines and beers.
 Visitors may also purchase wine and beer by the glass or bottles to take home.

-The Waterfowl Chesapeake Conservation Pavilion is the home for the Festival’s sister conservation organization, Waterfowl Chesapeake Inc., during the Festival weekend.
+The Waterfowl Chesapeake Conservation Venue at Christ Church is the home for the Festival’s sister conservation organization, Waterfowl Chesapeake Inc., during the Festival weekend.
 Inside you will find more information about Waterfowl Chesapeake and it’s projects and initiatives, as well as a presence by partner conservation organizations and green businesses.

 Harry M. Walsh Waterfowling Artifacts Exhibit – Easton High School